lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 ## Battery charging thresholds

 There are a lot of theories and information about ThinkPad charging thresholds.
-Some theories say thresholds are needed to keep the battery healthy, some think they are useless and the battery will work the same just as it is.
+Some say thresholds are needed to keep the battery healthy, some think they are useless and the battery will work the same just as it is.

-I always stick with following settings for my laptops (because they are msotly on AC):
+I always stick with the following settings for my laptops (because they are mostly on AC):

 - Start threshold: 60%
 - Stop threshold: 65%